TimeaFuntikova/semka-vajko/README.md

 ## License

-This project is the intellectual property of Timea Funtikova and is intended for educational purposes only.
+This project is the intellectual property and is intended for educational purposes only.
 All rights reserved.